tgecho/condensate/README.md

 cursor.value.get('letter') === 'a'
 ```

-Cursors maintain an internal reference to their root atom along with a path to their node.
+Cursors maintain an internal reference to their root atom along with a path to an inner node in the tree.
 The Cursor API is identical the Atom API, and you can even derive deeper cursors if needed.
 Changes made to the cursor's value will be reflected in the root atom.

 ```js
 cursor.doSet('letter', 'b')